L.A. Noire: Release and promotion

 Rockstar partnered with Mulholland Books to publish L.A.
 Noire: The Collected Stories on 6 June 2011, featuring a collection of eight short stories in the L.A.
 Noire universe written by noted crime authors, including Lawrence Block, Joe R. Lansdale, Joyce Carol Oates, Francine Prose, and Andrew Vachss.
 The collection, edited and curated by Jonathan Santlofer, was completed in six weeks.
 Some of the writers—including Megan Abbott, Duane Swierczynski, and Santlofer—previewed an hour of the game for inspiration at Rockstar's headquarters in New York.
 Rockstar originally rejected Santlofer's story as it spoiled some of the game's narrative; he began to write a second story before deciding to rewrite the first without spoilers.
 Rockstar released an excerpt and five full stories before the game's release in May 2011.

 Rockstar announced a re-release of the game in September 2017 for Nintendo Switch, PlayStation 4, and Xbox One; it was released on 14 November 2017.
 Developed by Virtuos, the enhanced version features finer texture details, upgraded weather effects, and new camera angles; the Switch version also features gyroscopic controls with the Joy-Con.
 Rockstar also announced L.A.
 Noire: The VR Case Files, a subset of seven of the game's cases for virtual reality support through the HTC Vive.
-Developed by Videogames Deluxe, a new studio founded by McNamara, the game was released on 15 December 2017, following a delay from November; support for Oculus Rift devices was added on 4 April 2018, and the game was released for PlayStation VR on 25 September 2019.
+Developed by Video Games Deluxe, a new studio founded by McNamara, the game was released on 15 December 2017, following a delay from November; support for Oculus Rift devices was added on 4 April 2018, and the game was released for PlayStation VR on 25 September 2019.